 Worse for the planet, much of the globe’s forests have been cut to create new pasture or ag land to grow livestock for forage.
 This has significantly reduced the ability of forests to store carbon.
 If these carbon emissions and losses are added to the emissions from livestock, the GHG emissions from this source are significantly increased.

-When emissions from land use and land use change are included, the livestock sector accounts for 9 percent of CO2 deriving from human-related activities.
+When emissions from land use and land use change are included, the livestock sector accounts for 9% of CO2 derived from human-related activities.

 However, livestock produces a much larger share of even more harmful greenhouse gases.
-It generates 65 percent of human-related nitrous oxide, which has 296 times the Global Warming Potential (GWP) of CO2.
+It generates 65% of human-related nitrous oxide, which has 296 times the Global Warming Potential (GWP) of CO2.
 Most of this comes from manure.

-And it accounts for 37 percent of all human-induced methane (23 times as warming as CO2), produced mainly by the digestive system of ruminants, and 64 percent of ammonia, which contributes significantly to acid rain.
+Livestock production accounts for 37% of all human-induced methane (23 times as warming as CO2), produced mainly by the digestive system of ruminants, and 64 percent of ammonia, which contributes significantly to acid rain.

 But there are other costs.

 Consider that the majority of agricultural land across the globe is used for livestock production, primarily cows.
-Livestock now use 30 percent of the earth’s entire land surface, mostly permanent pasture, but also including 33 percent of the global arable land used to produce feed for livestock.
+Livestock now use 30% of the earth’s entire land surface, mostly permanent pasture, but also includes 33% of the global arable land used to produce feed for livestock.

-Some 70 percent of former forests in the Amazon have been turned over to grazing.
+Some 70% of former forests in the Amazon have been turned over to grazing.

 According to one study, eating beef causes 18-192 times as much GHG emissions as a plant-based diet.